pauloevpr/famcash/README.md

 ## Issues

+- Fix: turning a normal expense into recurrent produces two records
-- The "Spending" tab does not show categories that don't have expenses in the selected month
+- Fix: The "Spending" tab does not show categories that don't have expenses in the selected month
 - The buttons that make API calls are missing:
     - loading indicators
     - error handling